 One is the last photo taken of him, relaxing in a garden chair.
 My grandmother kept that photo in a frame by her armchair, until she died many years later.
 I have that picture in my mind’s eye, in my photographic memory, you might say.

 One is his wedding photo, a grand affair in Budapest, Hungary.
-He is in his late 20s or early 30s, an English sailor; my grandmother is about 16, a Budapest child.
+He is in his late 20s or early 30s, an English sailor; my grandmother is only just 16, pregnant, a Budapest child.
 Read their faces.

 One is the picture I have of him sitting on his motorbike, a couple of nights after he died, when he surprised me in a dream.
 And that’s the picture that stays with me, though I don’t remember him having a motorbike in waking life, and I don’t remember anything he ever said to me when he was alive.
 At the tender age of thirteen, that dream was life-changing.
 And at the tender age of thirteen, of course, I believed that Philip Augustus Newton had actually visited me from the afterlife in a dream.

-I’ve had vivid, colourful, full-on textural dream recall for almost as long as I can remember being alive.
+I’ve had vivid, colourful, full-on textural dream recall for almost as long as I can remember.
 I have always been fascinated by my dreams, but this was perhaps the first one that got my serious attention.

 “But you’re dead!”
 I reminded him.